 Over the years, as Jane and I have been working together on our journey of self-development, we’ve had a great time trying all sorts of techniques to help come up with answers for ourselves.

 We’ve written quick poems using random words picked from a book (very revealing), made collages, meditated together, and made lists of the things in our lives we want to celebrate.
-At the moment, we’re playing with the fruitful exercise of “Living the Questions” rather than trying to think out an answer.

 We’ve developed a whole set of tools and sayings to use whenever the going gets tough.
 We love using metaphors and imagery, and for a while envisioned ourselves in boats afloat on the river of life – mine a coracle, Jane’s a canoe – zooming down the rapids, getting becalmed, or twirling helplessly in a whirlpool, always with one ear open for the distant roar of Niagara around the very next corner.